adrianmc15/x-ray-classification-robustness/README.md

 5. **loss_function_adjustment.ipynb**

     This notebook explores the adjustment of the loss function to better generalise and train the model to work with noise to noise architecture.

+more aggressive in regularization find the commonalities mong -> new representation

+attempt to inc;ude a latent representation